-As we’ve stated before (see July 12, 2016 post), the number of transactions across the ACH network has increased dramatically, even in the last year.
-But that’s not to say that these transactions can occur arbitrarily, without some oversight and protections for both the consumer and the business owner.
+The number of transactions across the ACH Processing Network increased dramatically, even in the last year.
+These transactions occur with a lot of oversight.
+Protections provide security benefiting both the consumer and the business owner.

-The National Automated Clearing House Association has established guidelines that require specific authorizations that allow funds to be debited from or credited to bank accounts to pay for goods and services.
+The National Automated Clearing House Association, NACHA, established guidelines that require specific authorizations that allow funds to be debited from or credited to bank accounts to pay for goods and services.
 Those authorizations can be either written, verbal, and/or electronic, depending upon the type of transaction.

 Sound too involved, confusing and legalistic?
 Not with iCheckGateway.com, which offers support for getting the proper authorizations, thereby protecting their merchants should future disputes arise over transactions.

 NACHA rules require you to keep copies of ACH authorization for at least two years following the termination or revocation of the authorization.
-It may be retained as an electronic record that (1) accurately reflects the information in the record, and (2) is capable of being accurately reproduced for later reference.
-A customer’s bank could request proof of authorization from a merchant, especially if a transaction is ever disputed.
+Retain the copies as an electronic record that (1) accurately reflects the information in the record, and (2) can be accurately reproduced for later reference.
+A customer’s bank could request proof of authorization from a merchant, especially for disputed transactions.

-Fortunately, for iCheckGateway.com merchants, support is offered for four different types of authorizations: PPD Transactions (Prearranged Payment and Deposit Entries), TEL Entries (Telephone-Initiated Entries), CCD Transactions (Cash Concentration or Disbursement) and WEB Entries (Internet Initiated/Mobile Entries).
-Over the next several weeks, we’ll guide you through the process of obtaining authorization for each type.
+Fortunately, for iCheckGateway.com merchants, support offers assistance for four different types of authorizations: PPD Transactions (Prearranged Payment and Deposit Entries), TEL Entries (Telephone-Initiated Entries), CCD Transactions (Cash Concentration or Disbursement) and WEB Entries (Internet Initiated/Mobile Entries).

-This post will cover PPD Transactions (Prearranged Payment and Deposit Entries), which allow a business to debit or credit a customer’s bank account via their bank’s routing and account numbers. iCheckGateway.com advises businesses to obtain authorization by having customers sign a written form that includes the amount of the transaction, the date it is to be processed and the bank account information from which the payment is to be debited.
+PPD Transactions (Prearranged Payment and Deposit Entries), allows a business to debit or credit a customer’s bank account via their bank’s routing and account numbers. iCheckGateway.com advises businesses to obtain authorization.
+They need to have customers sign a written form that includes the amount of the transaction.
+The document needs to indicate the date to process the transaction.
+Customers must include the bank account information where to make the debited payment.

-If it is a recurring transaction, such as payments for utility bills, monthly membership fees or loans, the authorization form should also include the frequency of the payments, the not-to-exceed amount for variable recurring amounts, and, if discharging a large debt, the number of payments and total due.
+For recurring transactions, such as payments for utility bills, monthly membership fees, or loans, the authorization form should also include the frequency of the payments.
+It also needs the not-to-exceed amount for variable recurring amounts, and, if discharging a large debt, customers will authorize the number of payments and total due.

 At the top of the form